cloudfoundry/loggregator-release/README.md

 ^C
 ```

-#### Creating custom clients to access all log and metrics data

-For operators who wish to write their own client (other than the CLI) to access log and metrics data, the [NOAA Client](https://github.com/cloudfoundry/noaa) library, written in Golang, can be used.
-It provides access to app log data as well as the log + metrics firehose.

 ### Constraints

-1. Loggregator collects STDOUT & STDERR from the customer's application.
+1. Loggregator collects STDOUT & STDERR from applications.
 This may require configuration on the developer's side.
 1. A Loggregator outage must not affect the running application.
 1. Loggregator gathers and stores logs in a best-effort manner.
 While undesirable, losing the current buffer of application logs is acceptable.
 1. The 3rd party drain API should mimic Heroku's in order to reduce integration effort for our partners.
 The Heroku drain API is simply remote syslog over TCP.